DelisLab/Muscle_PID/README.md

 To provide intuition for this approach and how it recovers the functional relationships between muscle pairs, \
 we have provided code for a toy simulation (see 'Simulation' folder):
 - simulate_emg_data is a function to simulate a pair of EMG signals (EMG_1, EMG_2) with a common task encoding (task_param).
-- The PID_simulation script can be simply ran to provide the output of the simulation illustrated in fig.2(b) of the manuscript and includes the following adjustable parameters:
+- The PID_simulation script can be simply ran to provide the output of the simulation illustrated in fig.2(b.1-2) of the manuscript and includes the following adjustable parameters:
     - frequency range for simulated EMGs
-    - Noise correlation level
+    - Signal and Noise correlation level
     - Number of samples
     - Number of trials